Sucre (state): Fauna

 The conditions that prevail in the area of the Paria Peninsula favor the presence of important bird species and subspecies new to science that live only inside the park, such as the colorful earwig hummingbird.
-Among the mammals are the white-faced capuchin monkey and the spiny rat, as well as deer, foxes, spider monkeys and báquiros.
+Among the mammals are the white-faced capuchin monkey and the spiny rat, as well as deer, foxes, spider monkeys, and báquiros.

-In the Eastern Cordillera bioregion, where almost the entire state is included Sucre, except for the muddy plain, 125 species of mammals have been recorded, equivalent to 38.2% of the national total (20).
+In the Eastern Cordillera bioregion, which includes almost the entire state of Sucre, except for the muddy plain, 125 species of mammals have been recorded, equivalent to 38.2% of the national total (20).
 The largest number of species is found in the evergreen and cloud forests.
 So far no endemics have been found, and many species are common also in other nearby and distant bioregions, as is the case with the bat black mastiff (Molossus sinaloe) - also distributed in the Central Cordillera -, the two-fingered guava sloth (Choloepus didactylus), the dwarf anteater (Cyclopes didactylus), the common water mouse (Neusticomys venezuelae), the bat The Greater white bat (Diclidurus ingens) and the White-winged sucker bat (Thyroptera tricolor), species located in the deltaic and southern Orinoco bioregions.